Chart Color Schemes

 Moura faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 15.0%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 11.6%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.7%).
-Vocational credentials are prevalent, with 44.6% of residents aged 15+ holding them, including advanced diplomas (7.1%) and certificates (37.5%).
-Educational participation is high, with 39.2% currently enrolled in formal education: 19.6% in primary, 11.2% in secondary, and 2.0% in tertiary education.
+The area has university qualification rates at 15.0%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 11.6%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.7%).
+Trade and technical skills are prominent, with 44.6% of residents aged 15+ holding vocational credentials – advanced diplomas (7.1%) and certificates (37.5%).

-Educational participation is notably high, with 39.2% of residents currently enrolled in formal education.
+Educational participation is high, with 39.2% of residents currently enrolled in formal education.
 This includes 19.6% in primary education, 11.2% in secondary education, and 2.0% pursuing tertiary education.

 Frequently Asked Questions - Education